netbox-community/netbox-operator/README.md

 `vid` and `vidRangeStart`/`vidRangeEnd` are mutually exclusive on `VlanClaim` — set exactly one form.
 When a range is used, the operator picks the next free VID in NetBox from that range.

 Restoration (via `preserveInNetbox: true`) works the same way as for IP Addresses and Prefixes — the VLAN is preserved in NetBox upon CR deletion and can be reclaimed when the VlanClaim is re-created.

+A **VlanGroup** resource manages a NetBox VLAN Group (a named container for organizing VLANs, optionally scoped to a Site and constrained to a `vidRangeStart`/`vidRangeEnd`).
+Unlike `Vlan`, it has no claim counterpart — a VLAN Group is user-named rather than auto-allocated, so there's nothing to claim from a pool.

 # Restoration from NetBox